 Each programme of study for the Graduate Certificate must include at least one SOCIO coded 200 level paper and at least one SOCIO coded 300 level paper.
 Each programme of study for the Graduate Diploma must include at least one SOCIO coded 200 level paper, and at least two SOCIO coded 300 level papers.

-To complete a BSocSc(Hons) in Sociology, students must gain 120 points at 500 level, including at least 30 points in research (normally SOCIO591), and at least 30 points from other SOCIO coded 500 level papers.
-It is recommended that students take one of the research methods papers listed, especially if they are considering going on with further graduate study.
+To complete a BA(Hons) or BSocSc(Hons) in Sociology, students must gain 120 points at 500 level, including at least 30 points in research (normally SOCIO591), 30 points in any other SOCIO coded paper, as well as 30 points in any other SOCIO or SOCPY coded paper.

-To be eligible to be considered for enrolment in the MSocSc in Sociology, a student should have completed either:
+To be eligible to be considered for enrolment in the MA or MSocSc in Sociology, a student must have completed either:

-b) a BSocSc(Hons) in Sociology (or equivalent) with at least second class honours (second division) or a PGDip in Sociology (or equivalent) with at least a B average and
+b) a BA(Hons) or BSocSc(Hons) in Sociology (or equivalent) with at least second class honours (second division) or a PGDip in Sociology (or equivalent) with at least a B average and

-Completion requirements for the MSocSc in Sociology vary according to admission criteria:
+Completion requirements for the MA or MSocSc in Sociology vary according to admission criteria:

 Students admitted under a) above must complete 180 points from approved 500 level papers, including 60 points from SOCIO coded papers, and either a 120 point thesis, a 90 point thesis or a 60 point dissertation.
 It is recommended that students take one of the research methods papers listed.